Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 Bridal Veil Falls Columbia River Gorge

-Bridal Veil Falls is one of the waterfalls along the Columbia River Gorge that is situated deep in lush, green nature.
+These falls are situated deep in lush, green nature.
 The two-tiered waterfall tumbles down two perpendicular rock walls.
 The angle of the water flow makes the falls look like a bridal veil.

 How To See Bridal Veil Falls